Beduka koynayensis

-Xanthophryne koynayensis (common names: Humbali Village toad, chrome-yellow toad, Koyna toad) is a species of toad in the family Bufonidae.
+Beduka koynayensis (common names: Humbali Village toad, chrome-yellow toad, Koyna toad) is a species of toad in the family Bufonidae.
 It is endemic to the Western Ghats of India where it is known from Koyna (including Koyna Wildlife Sanctuary) in the Maharashtra state.
-Formerly included in the genus Bufo it has been since made the type species for the genus Xanthophryne and is a sister species of Xanthophryne tigerina.
+Formerly included in the genus Bufo and Xanthophryne, it is currently the type species of genus Beduka.

 History

-Xanthophryne koynayensis has been described twice using the same materials collected in connection with the Koyna Hydroelectric Project: first as Bufo koynayensis by Soman in 1963, and then as Bufo sulphureus by Grandison and Daniel in 1964.
+Beduka koynayensis has been described twice using the same materials collected in connection with the Koyna Hydroelectric Project: first as Bufo koynayensis by Soman in 1963, and then as Bufo sulphureus by Grandison and Daniel in 1964.

 Description

-Xanthophryne koynayensis are relatively small toads: adult males measure 24–32 mm in snout–vent length.
+Beduka koynayensis are relatively small toads: adult males measure 24–32 mm in snout–vent length.
 The body is covered by small warts with black tips and dark brown in colour; there are yellow patches on the flanks, thighs, and shoulders.
 The tympanum is indistinct.

 Habitat and conservation

-Xanthophryne koynayensis is a rare species.
+Beduka koynayensis is a rare species.
 Its natural habitats are moist to wet evergreen forest and dry riparian grassland.
 It is threatened by habitat loss caused by agriculture and clear cutting of forests.